 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the two intentions of angry expressions.
+In the last section, we discussed the two intentions of angry expressions.
 Anger is displayed by choice as negative anger or positive anger.

-On this track, we will discuss children and anger.
+In this section, we will discuss children and anger.
 The five keys we will discuss are don’t be threatened by the child’s anger, let choices and consequences shape the child, don’t preach, don’t major in the minors, and share your own experiences.
 As I describe each key, decide if you can apply the ideas to a client you may be treating

 I asked Julia how her approach worked.
 Julia stated, "She kicked a hole in the closet door and I grounded her all week.
 We’re still not talking."
 As you are aware, children need to feel competent in order to manage their anger.
 With that in mind, Julia could have redirected the focus by telling Chelsea, "You have several outfits.
 Pick anything you want."
 This statement would have given Chelsea a choice and made her responsible for the consequences.